Everybody knows the mitochondria is the “powerhouse of the cell” – the one thing we all remembered from high school biology.

 “cellular cyto- and metabolo-protective roles that parallel those of exercise”

-Obviously, failing to exercise and optimize your mitochondrial health can have severe consequences:
+Obviously, failing to exercise and boost your mitochondrial health can have severe consequences:

 “…studies in human muscle samples showed that older subjects have a drop in total mitochondrial mass.